 BELL COUNTY, Ky.
-(WYMT) More than one dozen counties in Eastern Kentucky have filed federal lawsuits against three drug companies.
+(WYMT/CBS News) - Last month, more than one dozen counties in Eastern Kentucky filed federal lawsuits against three drug companies.
 Those three companies were also named by Ex-DEA Agent Joe Rannazzisi in an interview on CBS's 60 Minutes.

 The lawsuits allege drug distributors "repeatedly and purposefully" broke state and federal laws, leading to widespread opioid addiction in Eastern Kentucky.

 "The three largest distributors are Cardinal Health, McKesson, and AmerisourceBergen," Rannazzisi said to 60 Minutes's Bill Whitaker.
 "They control probably 85 or 90 percent of the drugs going downstream."

 Those three companies mentioned by Whitaker are the same companies named in the lawsuits filed by Eastern Kentucky officials.
 Albey Brock, Bell County's judge-executive, tells WYMT these companies fuel an addiction that often puts county governments and employees in a tough spot.